tetrio/faq/github-markdown/zaptorzap/Home.md

 * [The Hard Drop Wiki](https://harddrop.com/) beats out these two with mass alone, but mass comes at a quality cut.

 # Table of Contents
 Please feel free to **expand all** pages to the right, or take a look at this extended table of contents below to get around.
-If you're already used to the legacy bb shorthands, I've included them in this list to get you reacquainted:
+If you're already used to the bb shorthands to move around, or, would like to use them with the `.f` command, I've included them in this list:
 * **[[Mechanics]]**
     * *[[TETRA LEAGUE|Mechanics#tetra-league]]*
         * [[Rating Deviation|Mechanics#rating-deviation]] (`rd`)